 Potential market entry could however come from alternative service providers - MVNOs - who would be able to offer mobile services over existing infrastructures.
-An MVNO would need access to the infrastructure of Vodafone or Go mobile to start operating.
-To date there are no MVNOs present in Malta.
-Apart from the benefits derived by consumers, the provision of wholesale access services would also result in a number of benefits for existing network operators such as increased revenues, increase churn and possibly attract new subscribers through niche marketing.
+An MVNO would need access to the infrastructure of Vodafone or go mobile to start operating.
+To date, there are no MVNOs present in Malta.
+Apart from the benefits derived by consumers, the provision of wholesale access services would also result in a number of benefits for existing network operators such as increased revenues, increased churn and possibly the attraction of new subscribers through niche marketing.

-In many European countries MVNO agreements have been concluded on a voluntary basis through commercial negotiations.
-However this practice is likely to be difficult to observe in Malta since Vodafone and Go mobile are reluctant to provide wholesale access services.
+In many European countries, MVNO agreements have been concluded on a voluntary basis through commercial negotiations.
+However, given the characteristics of the market this practice is likely to be difficult to observe in Malta.
 The MCA considers that there is a potential for an MVNO to enter the market since the margin between wholesale rates and retail tariffs is sufficient to allow such entry profitably.
-As explained earlier, the MCA considers that retail rates sufficiently high, when compared to wholesale rates, to attract interest from potential MVNOs.
+As explained earlier, the MCA considers that retail rates are sufficiently high, when compared to wholesale rates, to attract interest from potential MVNOs.
 The Authority therefore considers that granting of wholesale access would significantly reduce entry barriers in this market.

-The analysis of entry barriers and potential competition indicates that there are high entry barriers in order to enter the wholesale mobile access and origination market.
+The analysis of entry barriers and potential competition issues indicates that there are high entry barriers in order to enter the wholesale mobile access and origination market.
 The scale of the investment needed to build a ubiquitous mobile network and sunk costs associated with such an investment, are significantly high.
-Apart from facing such barriers to entry a new entrant would also have to start competing in a mature market which would make the process of acquiring new customers more difficult.
+Apart from facing such barriers to entry, a new entrant would also have to start competing in a mature market which would make the process of acquiring new customers more difficult.
 In the event of the entry of an MVNO, entry barriers would be much lower since there is no need to deploy a full network.
-However, as argued earlier wholesale access is unlikely to be offered unless regulation is in place.
-Nevertheless, the presence of an MVNO is unlikely to constrain Vodafone and Go mobile during the timeframe of this review.
+However, as argued earlier, wholesale access is unlikely to be offered unless regulation is in place.

-3.6.3 Stagnant or moderate growth in the demand-side
+3.9.3 Stagnant or moderate growth in the demand-side

 A new market entrant would find it very difficult to acquire market share where growth in demand is low.
-As argued above the retail market is mature with a mobile penetration rate of 80.5 per cent.
+As argued above, the retail market is mature with a mobile penetration rate of 80.5 per cent.
 The illustration below depicts the quarterly growth rates in mobile subscribers.